Overview

 prior example and expand it to use local CSS and Javascript files.

-you click it, the included local JS file will cause an alert to pop up. </ p > </ body > </ html > |
+you click it, the included local JS file will cause an alert to pop up. </p> </body></html> |

-directory of your project.
+All of the above files are placed in the Resources directory of your project.
 Below we can see what this would look like

 on an iPhone: